advocations/skype/SearchForPersonsAndGroups.md

  _**Applies to:** Skype for Business 2015_

 A Person represents a user.
 The [Person](https://msdn.microsoft.com/en-us/library/office/dn962150(v=office.16).aspx) object can be queried for information about a person, such as their availability to join a conversation.
-The [Person](https://msdn.microsoft.com/en-us/library/office/dn962150(v=office.16).aspx) object is passed to the conversation starting methods, such as the [ConversationsManager.getConversation](https://msdn.microsoft.com/en-us/library/office/dn962151(v=office.16).aspx) method, so that the conversation invitation is sent to the person represented by the [Person](https://msdn.microsoft.com/en-us/library/office/dn962150(v=office.16).aspx) object.
+The [Person](https://msdn.microsoft.com/en-us/library/office/dn962150(v=office.16).aspx) object is passed to the conversation starting methods, such as the [ConversationsManager](https://msdn.microsoft.com/en-us/library/office/dn962151(v=office.16).aspx)**.getConversation** method, so that the conversation invitation is sent to the person represented by the [Person](https://msdn.microsoft.com/en-us/library/office/dn962150(v=office.16).aspx) object.

 A [Group](https://msdn.microsoft.com/en-us/library/office/dn962156(v=office.16).aspx) can represent a distribution group, server-defined person set, or user-defined person set.
 If the [Group](https://msdn.microsoft.com/en-us/library/office/dn962156(v=office.16).aspx) is a distribution group, it can also link to other distribution groups.
 Persons in a distribution group are represented by [Person](https://msdn.microsoft.com/en-us/library/office/dn962150(v=office.16).aspx) objects.
 The arguments for the [PersonsAndGroupsManager](https://msdn.microsoft.com/en-us/library/office/dn962153(v=office.16).aspx).**createGroupSearchQuery** method include a partial or full name query and a numeric limit to the size of the result sets.
 Results include a collection of distribution groups.
 To find persons, use the [PersonsAndGroupsManager](https://msdn.microsoft.com/en-us/library/office/dn962153(v=office.16).aspx).**createPersonSearchQuery** method.
 The following procedure assumes that a user has signed in before searching for persons and groups.

-### How to: Search for persons
+### Search for persons

 1. Create a  **SearchQuery** for person search: **personsAndGroupsManager.createPersonSearchQuery**.